alexc-dft/aim_pot_parser/README.md

 `-h, --help`: display help dialogue
 `-v, --verbose`: turn on verbose output mode, this prints useful status info to screen
 `-d, --debug`: turn on debug mode (for developers only)
-`-li, --legacy-input-file`: use the legacy grid vectors input file format (orign, repeats & grid vectors) rather than the current one
+`-li, --legacy-input-file`: use the legacy grid vectors input file format (origin, repeats & grid vectors) rather than the current one
                         (grid density & (supercell) real space lattice vectors) (see end of README for details)

 #### grid_vectors_input_file
 Specifies the vectors & the number of their repeats defining the grid of points centered on each voxel of the parallelepiped plotting volume, as well as the origin of the parallelepiped plotting volume, this can also be a filepath and/or bzip2 archive to/of the file.

 The file is delimited by whitespace and has the format:

 Sampling_density_in_A(int)  A_x(float)  A_y(float)  A_z(float)